Academic Honesty Policy

 POLICY

 The College considers the assessment process is critical to the integrity of its qualification outcomes.
-For this reason, it takes plagiarism, cheating and collusion very seriously.
-Plagiarism, cheating and collusion are breaches of learner conduct and will be managed and reviewed by College management.
-Acts of plagiarism, collusion and/or cheating may lead to disciplinary action and termination of the learner’s enrolment without a refund of fees.
+For this reason, it takes plagiarism, AI generative work submission, cheating and collusion very seriously.
+Acts of Plagiarism, use of generative AI, cheating and collusion are breaches of learner conduct and will be managed and reviewed by College management.
+Acts of plagiarism, use of generative AI, collusion and/or cheating may lead to disciplinary action and termination of the learner’s enrolment without a refund of fees.

 Plagiarism is the act of taking the ideas, writings or work of others and “passing off” or presenting them as the person’s own work without acknowledging the original author.
-This includes using AI such as ChatGPT to produce any part of an assessment.
 Plagiarism is a form of fraud and entails violating the property of someone else.
 The College advises all learners that they must clearly state which ideas they have obtained from someone else and that superficial changes do not disguise their use of other people’s words.
 The College considers that a learner has committed plagiarism if they do not acknowledge the source of a direct quote or a specific piece of writing without a reference or acknowledgement.

 Examples of plagiarism include: